 13. Don’t share a bed with your baby

-As you find yourself getting closer and closer to sleeping, it’s important that you make the safe choice and put your baby in either the crib or the bassinet, rather than having them share the bed with you.
+As you find yourself getting closer and closer to sleeping, you must make the safe choice and put your baby in either the crib or the bassinet.
+Do it rather than having them share the bed with you.

 While it may seem like a minor thing, there is a very inherent risk of suffocation when your baby hasn’t been properly secured in their bed.

 14. Make sure the temperature is right where they are sleeping and avoid certain accidents

-Even if you are a person who is reluctant to using the air conditioner in the summer or the heater in the winter, you should consider doing so, if for nothing else than the safety of your child.
+If you are a person who is reluctant to use the air conditioner in the summer or the heater in the winter, you should consider doing so.
+Do it even if for nothing else than the safety of your child.